IRE – DURC & PEPP

 Institutional Review Entity (IRE)

-• IRE is an entity established by the research institution to execute institutional oversight responsibilities described in Section 5.2, with the attributes described in Section 5.2.B of the USG Policy on Dual Use Research of Concern (DURC) and Pathogens with Enhanced Pandemic Potential (PEPP).
+• IRE is an entity established by the institution to execute oversight responsibilities described in Section 5.2 of the Policy.

-• UConn's IRE was established as a subcommittee of the IBC in 2014.
-The IRE authority and responsibilities were implemented in accordance with provisions outlined in the 2014 USG Policy on DURC.
+• UConn's IRE was established as a subcommittee of the IBC in 2014, and granted authority to fulfill the responsibilities outlined in the current DURC Policy.

 • With the expansion in scope of research subject to the DURC & PEPP Policy, the IRE will begin holding regular meetings to review potential Category 1 and Category 2 experiments.